Yogyakarta’s palace and the family honours

 The other great honour that stays in the family is to be a guard at the palace.

-It is not just royalty that passes on the job to the next generation, but also those who dedicate their lives to the royal protection.
+It is not just royalty that passes on the job to the next generation, but also those who dedicate their lives to royal protection.

 Keraton Kraton Sultan Palace, Yogyakarta, Indonesia